KiKax2/Esp32_Draft/README.md

 - A simple code example to visualize the touch sensing effect.

 - An example that uses this feature to control a LED, lighting it up or turning it off based on touch input.

+ESP32 uses the electrical properties of the human body as input.
+When the touch-sensing pin is touched with a finger, a small electric charge is drawn to the point of contact.

+This triggers capacitance variation resulting in an analog signal.
+Two successive approximation ADCs (SAR ADCs) then convert this analog signal into a digital number.